Dental Education Program

 Adjunctive Didactic Program

-Residents are scheduled to participate in treatment conferences including Endodontics and Oral Pathology at affiliated institution Loma Linda University.
-In addition, residents attend an Introduction to Anesthesia with oral surgery residents.
+In addition, residents attend an Introduction to Anesthesia with Loma Linda University oral surgery residents.
 Finally, residents attend Practice Management Seminars with other residents at the VA San Diego.

 Continuing Education Courses

 Opportunities are available to attend outside continuing education courses.
 Tuition is discounted for courses held at Loma Linda University.
-Residents are offered the opportunity to attend CE courses at Ranchos Los Amigos for a resident fee.
 Funds are not available through the VAMC.

 General Practice Residents are required to be certified in Basic Cardiac Life Support.
 Recertification courses are provided at the Loma Linda VAMC.